OTC Ingredient Pilot Studies

 VCS maintains a relationship with Allendale IRB and IntegReview IRB, and we are happy to work with any other third-party IRB that the sponsor prefers.

-Regulatory and Technical Associates, Inc. (RTA) is a toxicology, preclinical drug and medical device development, and regulatory affairs consulting company that specializes in a wide range of development activities.
-Our consultants are Board Certified in toxicology, regulatory affairs, and safety and have years of experience in toxicology, preclinical drug and medical device development, and regulatory affairs.
+Regulatory and Technical Associates, Inc. (RTA) is a toxicology, medical device development and preclinical drug, and regulatory affairs consulting company that specializes in a wide range of development activities.
+Our consultants are Board Certified in safety, regulatory affairs, toxicology and have many years of experience in toxicology, preclinical drug & medical device development, and regulatory affairs.
 We work with domestic and international clients and provide superior consulting services.

-We focus our attention on the needs of our clients in the pharmaceutical, medical device, cosmetic, food, consumer product, chemical, and petroleum industries.
-We are recognized as a leading expert in women’s reproductive health and are registered as a US Agent with the FDA.
+We focus our attention on our client’s needs in the petroleum, chemical, consumer product, food, cosmetic, medical device, and pharmaceutical industries.
+We’re known as a leading expert in women’s reproductive health & are registered with the FDA as a US Agent.

-Our toxicology, preclinical drug and medical device development, and regulatory activities focus on the safety evaluation of new and established products.
-RTA has the necessary experience in toxicology, preclinical drug development, and regulatory affairs to assist our clients’ address the product development safety and regulatory issues that directly impact their ability to bring their products to market.
+Our toxicology, preclinical drug & medical device development, and regulatory activities focus on the safety evaluation of new and established products.
+RTA has the required experience in preclinical drug development, toxicology, & regulatory affairs to help our client’s address the product development regulatory issues & safety that directly impact their ability to bring their products to market.

-RTA routinely prepares regulatory submissions for the FDA and other worldwide regulatory agencies.
-These include INDs, IND Annual Reports, NDAs, CTDs, IDEs, 510(k)s, and PMAs, Food Additive Petitions, and GRAS determinations.
+RTA routinely makes preparations for regulatory submissions for the FDA and other worldwide regulatory agencies.
+These include GRAS determinations, Food Additive Petitions, PMAs, 510(k)s, IDEs, CTDs, NDAs, IND Annual Reports, and INDs.

-Drug and medical device product development is a rigorous, labor-intensive, and time-consuming process.
-RTA provides you with the experience, support, and consultation in toxicology, preclinical drug and medical device development, and regulatory affairs necessary to bring your products to market.
+Drug & medical device product development is a difficult, time-consuming, and labor-intensive process.
+RTA gives you the consultation, support, and experience in toxicology, medical device and preclinical drug development, and regulatory affairs necessary to bring your products to market.